 Don’t guess, seek clarity

 Sometimes, we take things personally simply because we have misunderstood what has been said.
-Instead of rushing to take offense, seek clarity and understand what the other person means and why they said what they said.
+Instead of rushing to take offence, seek clarity and understand what the other person means and why they said what they said.
 A lot of misunderstandings arise from miscommunication and can be easily avoided.

 Seek emotional intelligence